coljac

 Filtering on the 7pm Project

-Posted by Colin in Internet, Media on 03 25th, 2010 | No Comments
+Posted by Colin on Mar 25, 2010 in Internet, Media | Comments Off on Filtering on the 7pm Project

 Conroy faced the public tonight on Channel 10’s The 7PM Project.
 I gave my input and let fly a few sound bites for the lead-in piece, but the interesting bit is the discussion that follows.
 The producers and hosts of the show were well-informed, and asked the tough questions.
 They demonstrated that filtering won’t help parents, nor will it stop illegal material.
 Conroy was left with nowhere to go but to rabbit on about RC material.